MicrosoftDocs/architecture-center/docs/cloud-adoption/business-strategy/cloud-accounting.md

 ## Traditional IT Accounting (Cost Center Model)

-The view of IT as a Cost Center is often times a very accurate view.
-In the traditional IT accounting model, IT consolidates buying power for all IT assets. as discussed in the [financial models article](financial-models.md), that buying power consolidation could include software licenses, recurring charges for CRM licensing, purchase of employee desktops, etc...
+Considering IT a cost center is often an accurate viewpoint.
+In the traditional IT accounting model, IT consolidates purchasing power for all IT assets.
+As discussed in [financial models](financial-models.md), that purchasing power consolidation may include software licenses, recurring charges for CRM licensing, purchase of employee desktops, and other large costs.

-When IT serves as a cost center, the perceived value of IT is largely viewed through a procurement management lense.
+When IT serves as a cost center, the perceived value of IT is largely viewed through a procurement management lens.
 This makes it very difficult for the board or other executives to understand the true value IT provides.
 Procurement costs tends to taint the view of IT by outweighing any other value added by the organization.
 This view is why IT is often lumped into the CFO's or COO's responsibilities.
 This view of IT is very limited and can at times be very short sighted.

 ## Central IT Accounting (Profit Center Model)